Onix-Systems/python-pin-payments/README.md

 The Python-Pin-Payments library is a comprehensive tool designed to interact with the Pin Payments API.
 It simplifies the process of handling payment operations, including charges, customer management, and refunds.
 This library encompasses several modules:

-- **ChargesAPI**: For creating and managing payment card charges.
+- **Charges**: For creating and managing payment card charges.
-- **CustomersAPI**: To store and manage customer information and their payment details.
+- **Customers**: To store and manage customer information and their payment details.
-- **RefundsAPI**: Allows refunding charges and retrieving details of previous refunds.
+- **Refunds**: Allows refunding charges and retrieving details of previous refunds.

 ## Installation using Poetry